-- (1) All equity awards made during 2018 were granted under the Company's 2015 Plan. - (2) As described above under "Annual Incentives" each NEO had the opportunity to earn a 2018 annual cash bonus.
+- (1) All equity awards made during 2019 were granted under the Company's 2015 Plan. - (2) As described above under "Annual Incentives" each NEO had the opportunity to earn a 2019 annual cash bonus.
 Targets are based on a percentage of the NEO's salary.
 The target amount represents the amount payable if the target performance (100% achievement) was met.
-Amounts paid are reflected in the 2018 Summary Compensation Table under the Non-Equity Incentive Plan Compensation column. - (3) Reflects RSU awards that vest in three equal installments on each of the first three anniversaries of the grant date, subject to the executive's continued service through the applicable vesting date.
+Amounts paid are reflected in the 2019 Summary Compensation Table under the Non-Equity Incentive Plan Compensation column.